 So in my mind—I don’t heal people.
 They heal themselves.

-And if I’ve done my job right, come the end of our journey together there is little need to continually meet with me except for a couple of times per year.
+And if I’ve done my job right, we won’t have to meet constantly.
+Maybe just a few times per year.

 Why?
 Because Docere (the root for doctor) literally means teacher.